reproto/reproto/README.md

 [interface description language]: /doc/spec.md
 [various languages]: #language-support
-[semantic version checker]: /semck
+[semantic version checker]: /doc/semck.md
 [semantic versioning]: https://semver.org
 [documentation generator]: #generating-documentation
 [central repository]: https://github.com/reproto/reproto-index
+[build manifest]: /doc/manifest.md

 ## Getting Started

-* See the [specification] for details on how the reproto language and its build manifest works.
+* See the [documentation] for an overview of how the reproto language and its build manifest works.
-* See [examples] for some example protocol specifications.
+* See [examples] for some example specifications.
 * See [config] for information on how to configure the system.
 * See the [integration tests] for even more examples on how protocol specifications can be used.
 * See the [TODO][todo] for a list of things that still needs to be done.

-[specification]: /doc/spec.md
+[documentation]: /doc/
 [integration tests]: /it
 [examples]: /examples
 [config]: /doc/config.md